Skip to main content

 How it works

 Codex is a Rust CLI that uses reqwest for HTTP and rustls for TLS.
 It loads ~/.codex/.env via dotenvy at startup (before any threads are created), so proxy env vars are picked up automatically.
-The SSL_CERT_FILE env var points directly to the Cordon CA certificate.
-Since rustls adds custom CAs on top of the system trust store (rather than replacing it), no combined CA bundle is needed — this is simpler than the Hermes integration.
+Setup generates a combined CA bundle (system CAs + Cordon CA) and sets SSL_CERT_FILE to point at it.
+This ensures tools that replace (rather than append to) the default cert store still trust both Cordon and public CAs.
+REQUESTS_CA_BUNDLE and CURL_CA_BUNDLE are also set for Python and curl compatibility.
 Cordon only MITMs connections to hosts with matching routes.
 All other traffic passes through as a transparent CONNECT tunnel — the upstream server’s real certificate is presented to the client, and no CA configuration is needed for those connections.

 WebSocket fallback